Amarnath Temple: Medieval history

-The cave and the Shivling find mention in Abu'l Fazl's 16th century work Ain-i-Akbari.
-According to him, the site attracted many pilgrims.
-He describes the waxing and waning of the lingam according to the seasons and the moon.
 François Bernier, a French physician, accompanied Emperor Aurangzeb during his visit to Kashmir in 1663.
 In his book Travels in Mughal Empire, he provides an account of the places he visited, noting that he was "pursuing journey to a grotto full of wonderful congelations, two days journey from Sangsafed" when he "received intelligence that my Nawab felt very impatient and uneasy on account of my long absence."
 The "grotto" referenced in this passage is the Amarnath cave — as the editor of the second edition of the English translation of the book, Vincent A. Smith, makes clear in his introduction.
 He writes: "The grotto full of wonderful congelations is the Amarnath cave, where blocks of ice, stalagmites formed by dripping water from the roof are worshipped by many Hindus who resort here as images of Shiva...."